-Trump GM Tweet: Latest Donald Trump Twitter Rant Threatens General Motors With ‘Big Border Tax’ For Cars From Mexico
+Trump GM Tweet: Latest Donald Trump Twitter Rant Threatens General Motors With ‘Big Border Tax’ For Cars From Mexico [Opinion]

 An Overreach by Trump

-GM Tweet aside, will Donald Trump actually have the authority once he is inaugurated as president to arbitrarily impose taxes, tariffs and sanctions on United States corporations that don’t abide by his personal wishes?
+GM tweet aside, will Donald Trump actually have the authority once he is inaugurated as president to arbitrarily impose taxes, tariffs, and sanctions on United States corporations that don’t abide by his personal wishes?
 The answer to this one is no. No president can arbitrarily impose punitive taxes and tariffs without congressional approval and appropriate legislation.

 Of course, Donald Trump often seems a bit befuddled about the extent of his powers as president and what he is – and isn’t – allowed to do.
-Some of Trump’s own staffers have suggested that nothing Trump does as president could be considered illegal, because he would be the president.
-This of course demonstrates the profound misunderstanding of the powers and authority of the presidency we once saw in Nixon.
+Some of Trump’s own staffers have suggested that nothing Trump does as president could be considered illegal because he would be the president.
+This, of course, demonstrates the profound misunderstanding of the powers and authority of the presidency we once saw in Nixon.

 #Trump attacks manufacturers #Carrier #Boeing #Lockheed and #GM, but leaves #Finance Crooks like #GoldmanSachs to make billions.
 No threats. pic.twitter.com/I6PyQ7kiUd